Jesugbenga/tick-tock-torture/README.md

 ## Usage Instructions

 1. **Open the Extension**:
-   Click on the Tick-Tock Torture icon in your Chrome toolbar.
+   Click on the Tick-Tock icon in your Chrome toolbar.

 2. **Study Timer**:
    - Input the desired study duration in minutes.